A look at the combined net worth of Korea's power couple Hyun Bin and Son Ye-jin

 The combined net worth of Hyun Bin and Son Ye Jin

-A 2023 report by Times Of India places Son Ye-jin and Hyun Bin’s individual net worths at USD 20 million (approx. S$26.5 million) and USD 21 million (approx. S$28 million) respectively.
-Combined, their fortune sits at USD 41 million (approx. S$54.5 million) This is largely attributed to their thriving acting careers and endorsement deals — both of which have doubled since they announced their relationship in 2021.
+A 2023 report by Times Of India places Son Ye-jin and Hyun Bin’s individual net worths at USD 20 million and USD 21 million respectively.
+Combined, their fortune sits at USD 41 million.
+This is largely attributed to their thriving acting careers and endorsement deals — both of which have doubled since they announced their relationship in 2021.

 Jaw-dropping fees per episode

 A major part of their careers was the romantic K-drama Crash Landing On You (2019) — which garnered views by the millions, won numerous awards, and was dubbed a cult classic by experts.
-According to a report by Nikkei Asia, the revenue of Studio Dragon — the name behind Crash Landing On You and other popular titles — soared by 12 percent in 2020, sitting at USD 465 million (approx. S$618 million).
+According to a report by Nikkei Asia, the revenue of Studio Dragon — the name behind Crash Landing On You and other popular titles — soared by 12 percent in 2020, sitting at USD 465 million.

 Hyun Bin and Son Ye Jin — who played the lead roles — were immediately thrust into the spotlight, bagging endorsements and awards by the dozen.
 While accepting the Grand Prize at the 2020 APAN Star Awards, the actor stated, “I’m so grateful to Yoon Se-Ri, Ye-jin, who was the best partner for Jung-Hyuk.”